filamentgroup/auto-complete/README.md

 Just a bit of fun:

-We define a class of languages AUTO, such that L is in AUTO if there exists a Turing machine M and an oracle O where M can write its input on the oracle tape and respond directly with the oracle's answer in a single query.
+We define a class of languages AUTO, such that L is in AUTO if there exists a Turing machine M and an oracle O where M can write its input on the oracle tape and respond directly with the oracle's answer in a single query and L is decided by M.

 **Lemma 1.** *The language decided by the auto-complete component is in AUTO.*